-- Collaborate with the Franklin County Alcohol Drug Abuse and Mental Health Board to support eligible children and adults in need of services from both systems. - Continue Family Support Services, family-chosen private provider respite, counseling, training and education, adaptive equipment, special diets, home modifications, and other services to families based on available funding. - Maintain 24 hour emergency response system and respond to emergency situations in a timely and appropriate manner. - Maintain the following services through the Service Coordination Department: intake, service coordination, service monitoring, crisis intervention, and major unusual incident review and assessment. - Continue to provide individuals with information regarding residential options, including intermediate care facilities for individuals with intellectual disabilities (ICF/IID) and supported living home and community based options. - Meet the emergency residential/supported living needs of eligible adults with particular focus on services for elderly adults. - Use positive support strategies that help persons served develop meaningful replacement skills, including self-monitoring. - Maintain the following services through the Psychology Department: evaluations/assessment; counseling; trauma-informed care; behavioral support; parent/staff training; provider/staff consultations; and intake consultation. - Ensure that the rights of persons served are protected and that restrictive measures are used only as recommended by a comprehensive assessment and only with proper oversight by a Human Rights Committee. - Continue to assist individuals with residential placement in intermediate care facilities for individuals with intellectual disabilities. - Stretch local funding by seeking maximum reimbursement of federal funding through the use of Medicaid waivers and other federal programs. - Administer Medicaid waivers (e.g., Level 1, Individual Options, SELF (Self-Empowered Life Funding), in an effective manner. - Continue Special Olympics services with the excellent volunteers that are the backbone of the program. - Continue development of community recreation services based on a regional model that enhances community engagement for recreational activities. - Continue to support recruitment of providers to meet needs of individuals receiving services through Provider Collaborations, Provider Training, Provider Council, Provider Fairs, Provider Recognition, etc. - Continue to promote self-advocacy by individuals served by the County Board through the person centered process, activities and community activities. - Continue support of Self-Advocate Advisory Council and follow through with initiatives of the Council, including Project STIR, legislative influence and encouragement of services in integrated settings. - Continue implementation of revised waiting list rule and implement more services for individuals in need, to reduce number of individuals on waiting list. - Work with Provider Council and support prospective Providers to maintain sufficient resources to meet needs of individuals in Franklin County. - Meet with newly certified independent providers within 60 days to confirm provider understands ISP responsibilities and contact information. - Implement single ISP assessment and plan per Ohio Department of Developmental Disabilities guidelines.
+- Collaborate with the Franklin County Alcohol Drug Abuse and Mental Health Board to support eligible children and adults in need of services from both systems. - Continue Family Support Services, family-chosen private provider respite, counseling, training and education, adaptive equipment, special diets, home modifications, and other services to families based on available funding. - Maintain 24 hour emergency response system and respond to emergency situations in a timely and appropriate manner. - Maintain the following services through the Service Coordination Department: intake, service coordination, service monitoring, crisis intervention, and major unusual incident review and assessment. - Continue to provide individuals with information regarding residential options, including intermediate care facilities for individuals with intellectual disabilities (ICF/IID) and supported living home and community based options. - Meet the emergency residential/supported living needs of eligible adults with particular focus on services for elderly adults. - Use positive support strategies that help persons served develop meaningful replacement skills, including self-monitoring. - Maintain the following services through the Psychology Department: evaluations/assessment; counseling; trauma-informed care; behavioral support; parent/staff training; provider/staff consultations; and intake consultation. - Ensure that the rights of persons served are protected and that restrictive measures are used only as recommended by a comprehensive assessment and only with proper oversight by a Human Rights Committee. - Continue to assist individuals with residential placement in intermediate care facilities for individuals with intellectual disabilities. - Stretch local funding by seeking maximum reimbursement of federal funding through the use of Medicaid waivers and other federal programs. - Administer Medicaid waivers (e.g., Level 1, Individual Options, SELF (Self-Empowered Life Funding), in an effective manner. - Continue Special Olympics services with the excellent volunteers that are the backbone of the program. - Continue development of community recreation services based on a regional model that enhances community engagement for recreational activities. - Continue to support recruitment of providers to meet needs of individuals receiving services through Provider Collaborations, Provider Training, Provider Council, Provider Fairs, Provider Recognition, etc. - Continue to promote self-advocacy by individuals served by the County Board through the person centered process, activities and community activities. - Continue support of Self-Advocate Advisory Council and follow through with initiatives of the Council, including Project STIR, legislative influence and encouragement of services in integrated settings. - Continue implementation of revised waiting list rule and implement more services for individuals in need, to reduce number of individuals on waiting list. - Work with Provider Council and support prospective Providers to maintain sufficient resources to meet needs of individuals in Franklin County. - After being selected by an individual to provide services and prior to providing services to that individual, an independent provider will meet with a representative of the county board to discuss the independent provider's responsibilities, requirements set forth in the individual service plan regarding what is important to the individual and what is important for the individual (e.g., health and safety, community integration, employment goals, behavioral support strategy, management of the individual's funds, or medication administration/delegated nursing needs), service documentation; and billing for services. - Implement single ISP assessment and plan per Ohio Department of Developmental Disabilities guidelines.